LFL-Lab/SQuADDS/docs/source/developer/2026-04-17-drivenmodal-hfss-worklog.md

   - HFSS driven-modal should use the same active conductors, declared through `port_list` and `jj_to_port`, and should not invent a fake explicit ground port because the renderer already creates the required pin endcaps and lumped-port sheets.
   - For qubit-style capacitance extraction, the documented Qiskit Metal pattern is the same one now used in Tutorial 10: one readout pin in `port_list` plus `rect_jj` in `jj_to_port`.
 - The same docs review also confirmed that Qiskit Metal's higher-level `ScatteringImpedanceSim` analysis is not a free escape hatch on the current Windows stack.
 In `qiskit_metal==0.5.3.post1`, `ScatteringImpedanceSim._analyze()` still calls `renderer.initialize_drivenmodal(...)`, and that helper immediately routes through the older `new_ansys_setup(...)` + `add_sweep(...)` path that already misbehaves with the pyEPR/HFSS combination on the validation machine.
 Another agent should therefore keep the current wrapper approach unless the underlying Qiskit Metal version changes.
+- Tutorial 10 runtime status has changed materially:
+  - the original blocker was "script crashes before or during the HFSS solve";
+  - after the retry and startup-isolation patches, the blocker is now "script runs to completion, but NCap port/terminal modeling does not yet reproduce Q3D-like capacitances."
+  Another agent should not spend time re-solving the old renderer startup bug unless it reappears on a newer environment.
 - `scikit-rf` is currently wired as a core dependency because the coupled-system post-processing helpers now depend on it.
 Another agent can revisit that split later, but should do so deliberately rather than implicitly.
 - Whether dense capacitance-vs-frequency data should be stored as JSON, parquet, or a more compact artifact format remains open until dataset serialization is implemented.
 - The tutorials currently store dense capacitance-vs-frequency data as parquet and raw complex HFSS tables as pickle because the latter remain the most convenient portable checkpoint format for complex-valued pandas frames.
 Another agent can revisit that once the Hugging Face artifact contract is finalized.